brandennevius/optionProfitCalculator/README.md

 * Once User selects the option they want, the fiels are populated and they can finnaly click calculate which will display the grid.
 * The grid shows the user the profit or loss at each day until expiration.
 The y-axis represent the hypothetical stock price and the x-axis shows the date all the way until expiration.

+# Goals
+* A major goal of mine was to analyze a tool myself and many others use daily, and make it better.
+* Understand the mathematics behind options trading.
+* Strengthen my programming skills and pick up a new language.
+(JavaScript)
+* Get familiar with using more data.
+(API)

+# Challenges/Takeaways
+* A major challenge with this project was finding a low cost API source with the data points we needed.
+Options data itself is hard to come by, so to get free options data *in real time* is even more challenging.
+I ended up using the yahoo-finance-low-latency, through RapidAPIs platform.
+But was limited to 100 requests a day.
+For a single API call it can only return data for one expiration date, and for every stock there are many expirations.
+So to get all of the data for each stock, I would have to make as many API calls for as many expirations, which is very costly.
+As you can see, this only allows for 6-7 tests/uses a day.
+This was a huge burden for testing purposes as I could only test a few times per day.
+One solution I thought of was to only do a request for the selected expiration date.
+The problem is, when myself and many other users are using this tool, they tend to click back and forth between expirations when trying to choose an option with the best risk/reward ratio.
+This would quickly outnumber the amount of calls vs loading all data upfront.
+And in turn this worked as the best soltuion because we saved API calls and there was no time delay when switching between expiration dates as all data was pre loaded.
+* In retrospect, this forced me to think deeply about problems, making sure my code was planned out thoroughly before running tests, since API calls were so limited.
+* I quickly became very familiar with APIs and parsing JSON data.

 # To-Do:
 * Add standard deviations for each option, this will show the user the probability of a stock being in a certain price range
 * Add comparisons between two option trades
 * Make it more visually appealing
+* Add it to my website [BNC Stocks](www.bncstocks.com)

 # Images
 [Images](/images)